Suyooo/sifas-mapdb/README.md

 - 187: Base Critical Chance Up, based on the amount of Sk types
 - 193: Critical Power Up, based on the amount of Vo types
 - 210: SP Voltage Gain Up, based on the amount of Sp types
+- 218: Base SP Voltage Gain Up, based on the amount of Sp types
 - 219: Base SP Voltage Gain Up, based on the amount of Sk types
 - 230: Strategy Switch Bonus Up (fixed amount)